 - Zoom – Conduct online meetings with your business partners and friends without leaving the comfort of your home.
 It’s easy to set up and use and you can connect it to your online or offline calendar.

 I’ve been helping other Baby Boomers blog and set up WordPress sites since 2008.
 It’s surprising how many people over 50 are starting online businesses.
 No matter what you’re promoting whether it’s a business, a project, a book you’ve written or another product you’re selling, you must have a website so that people can find you online.

 - Bluehost for website hosting – I’ve been using Bluehost since I started my online business and I use them to host all my websites.
 Their customer service is in the U.S. and is excellent.
 Anytime I have a problem, I give them a call and they fix it immediately.
 I haven’t been disappointed yet.
-They offer excellent services and affordable options.
+They offer excellent services so you don’t have to be tech-savvy and affordable options.

 - Start a blogging business – Contrary to what you may believe, you can earn money by blogging and I teach other Baby Boomers who aren’t tech savvy how to do it.
 You may also want to take a look at my complete list of resources for bloggers

 Do you love taking photos?
 I sure do, but I don’t want to get a pain in the neck carrying heavy equipment.
 When I travel, I always take a light camera in addition to my smartphone to get the best photos I can without the weight.

 - Canon PowerShot – I’ve been using a Canon Powershot camera for several years now.
 I love it because it has an awesome zoom lens, is light enough to carry around when I’m traveling, and is affordable.
 Canon always makes great cameras.
 You can go more high-end with a larger camera like the Canon Rebel, with more bells and whistles, but I like that the SX540 is the perfect solution, and easy to use for those of us who aren’t professional photographers.